galaxyproject/training-material/topics/variant-analysis/tutorials/somatic-variants/tutorial.md

 First we need to upload and prepare some input data to analyze.
 The sequencing reads we are going to analyze are from real-world data from a cancer patient's tumor and normal tissue samples.
-For the sake of an acceptable speed of the analyis, the original data has been downsampled though to include only the reads from human chromosomes 5, 7 and 12.
+For the sake of an acceptable speed of the analysis, the original data has been downsampled though to include only the reads from human chromosomes 5, 12 and 17.

 ## Get data